 By his estimate, total donation tallies for all the causes he’s promoted are approaching $2 million.
 “Sports people are very giving,” he says, passing credit to his listeners, sponsors and local athletes and coaches.

-Jason Gregor wants to reward students' for their hard work
+Jason Gregor wants to reward students' hard work

 With one of Gregor's most recent acts of giving, the credit lies solely with him.
 In 2018, Gregor set up an endowment that will grant an annual $1,000 bursary to a third-semester NAIT radio student.